 London WC2A 3PE

-The University College Hospital Education
+The University College Hospital Education Centre

 250 Euston Road